dashraff2/vivimusicanvas/README.md

 *Example: `Song/dracula_visualizer.m3u8`*

 ### 2. Update `canvas.json`
 Open the `canvas.json` file located in the root of the repository.
-You will add a new block to the `"items"` array mapping the exact song name and artist to your new video URL.
+You will add a new block to the `"items"` array mapping the exact song name, artist, and album to your new video URL.

 Make sure your URL points to our deployed domain!